Parents A to Z Guide

 Student leaders are a highly talented staff of students who reflect the best of Saint Xavier in academic achievement, diversity of experience and leadership ability.
 Applications for student leadership positions are available in February.
 Contact Campus Life at 773-341-5060 for more information.

-The Office of Student Life sponsors programs and services designed to enhance student involvement in the SXU community, thus supporting their academic, social and community engagement.
+The Office of Student Activities sponsors programs and services designed to enhance student involvement in the SXU community, thus supporting their academic, social and community engagement.
 Student Life oversees student activities and commuter programs, new student programs and multicultural and leadership programs.
 Within each of these areas, Student Life provides resources, programs and services that enrich and support students educational experiences, helps them develop positive connections with peers, upper-class mentors, staff and faculty and to become active and engaged members of the SXU community.
 With Student Life's help, students themselves learn to create programs and services for their peers, and grow and develop as lifelong learners and leaders.

 SXU students run the radio station and the student newspaper.
 Students are encouraged to participate as writers, editors, deejays or producers.